IoC-Sunderland/Inheritance/README.md

 Python supports multiple inheritance (inheriting from more than one class)

 Few languages enable you to inherit from more than one class, instead they implement multiple interfaces.

+# MRO - Method Resolution Order
+The order in which Python looks for a method in a hierarchy of classes.